-The two main communicating entities of a microservices-based application are: Clients and Microservices.
-During communication events of any pair (Client-to-Microservice or Microservice-to-Microservice), both entities need to have distinct identities and perform mutual authentication.
-Since mutual TLS (mTLS) is the de facto mechanism for doing this, the authentication certificate a client or microservice holds should carry its identity in its Subject Name or Subject Alternative Name fields.
-This identity can be either: (a) Server Identity (also known as host or domain) or (b) Service Identity (usually service account ID).
+The three main communicating entities of a microservices-based application are clients, microservices, and external services.
+During the communication events of any pair (i.e., client-to-microservice, microservice-to-microservice, or microservice-to-egress-service), both entities need to have distinct identities and perform mutual authentication.
+Since mutual TLS (mTLS) is the de facto mechanism for doing this, the authentication certificate that a client or microservice holds should carry its identity in its "subject name" or "subject alternative name" fields.
+This identity can either be a server identity (also known as a host or domain) or a service identity (usually service account ID).
 The recommendations relating to certificate deployment are as follows:

-Recommendation for a Universal Identity Domain (SM-DR10): The identity of a microservice should be consistent and unique: Consistent in that a service should have the same name no matter where it is running, and unique in that across the entire system, the service's name corresponds only to that service; it does not sometimes mean one logical service and in another location mean some different logical service. (i.e., a typical usage of DNS where each service is assigned its own DNS name would satisfy this recommendation.)
-This is required so that the system policy is manageable - the policy becomes impossible to reason about without consistent names (identities) for services.
+Recommendation for a Universal Identity Domain (SM-DR11): The identity of all instances of a microservice should be consistent and unique-consistent in that a service should have the same name regardless of where it is running and unique in that across the entire system, the service's name corresponds only to that service.
+This does not mean different logical services in different locations; a typical usage of Domain Name System (DNS) where each service is assigned its own DNS name would satisfy this recommendation.
+Consistent names (identities) for services are required so that the system policy is manageable.

-Recommendation for Signing Certificate Deployment (SM-DR11): The Service Mesh control plane's certificate management system should have its ability to generate self-signed certificates disabled.
+Recommendation for Signing Certificate Deployment (SM-DR12): The Service Mesh control plane's certificate management system should have its ability to generate self-signed certificates disabled.
 This functionality is frequently used to bootstrap an initial signing certificate for all other identity certificates in the Service Mesh.
-Instead, the signing certificate used by the mesh's control plane should always be rooted in your existing PKI's root of trust and provided securely to the Service Mesh control plane at startup.
-This simplifies management of those certificates by an existing PKI as required (e.g., for revocation, or audit).
+Instead, the signing certificate used by the mesh's control plane should always be rooted in the enterprise's existing PKI's root of trust and provided securely to the Service Mesh control plane at startup.
+This simplifies the management of those certificates by an existing PKI (e.g., for revocation or audit).
+Further, we recommend that separate intermediate signing certificates should be generated for different domains to simplify rotation and enable fine-grained revocation.

-Recommendation for Identity Certificate Rotation (SM-DR12): The lifetime of an microservice's identity certificate should be as short as is manageable in your infrastructure - preferably on the order of hours.
-This helps limit attacks in time: an attacker can only use a credential to impersonate a service until that credential expires, and successively re-stealing a credential increases the difficulty for an attacker.
+Recommendation for Identity Certificate Rotation (SM-DR13): The lifetime of a microservice's identity certificate should be as short as is manageable within the infrastructure-preferably on the order of hours.
+This helps limit attacks since an attacker can only use a credential to impersonate a service until that credential expires, and successfully re-stealing a credential increases the difficulty for an attacker.

-Recommendation for the Service Proxy to Cycle Connections on Identity Change (SM-DR13): When a service proxy's identity certificate is rotated, the service proxy should gracefully retire existing connections and establish all new connections with the new certificate moving forward.
-Certificates are only validated during the mTLS handshake, so replacing existing connections when a new certificate is issued is not strictly required; instead this is important for limiting attacks in time.
+Recommendation for the Service Proxy to Cycle Connections on Identity Change (SM-DR14): When a service proxy's identity certificate is rotated, the service proxy should efficiently retire existing connections and establish all new connections with the new certificate.
+Certificates are only validated during the mTLS handshake, so replacing existing connections when a new certificate is issued is not strictly required; rather, this is important for limiting attacks in time.

-Recommendation for Non-Signing Identity Certificates (SM-DR14): Certificates used to identify microservices should not be signing certificates.
+Recommendation for Non-Signing Identity Certificates (SM-DR15): Certificates used to identify microservices should not be signing certificates.